BrianStritch/i-think-therefore-i-blog/README.md

 and like features, and then  our blog is almost complete.

 # __Commenting - part 1__
-WHAT IS IT? ---- Commenting
+WHAT IS IT? ---- Commenting <br>
-WHAT DOES IT DO? ---- Allows logged-in users to leave comments on our blog posts HOW DO YOU USE IT? ---- Add the comment form and view
+WHAT DOES IT DO? ---- Allows logged-in users to leave comments on our blog posts <br>
+HOW DO YOU USE IT? ---- Add the comment form and view<br>

 Up to this point, the conversation  on our blog has been a bit one-way.
 Now, we want to give our viewers the  opportunity to interact meaningfully with the blog